 We’re very excited to be partnering with Kobalt to find tomorrow’s tech experts to revolutionise the music industry.

-Salt is exclusively representing Kobalt on the expansion of their digital and tech team.
+Salt, a global digital recruitment agency is exclusively representing Kobalt on the expansion of their digital and tech team.

 Do you want to play a key role in pioneering change?